American Gaming Association Projects 17% of American Adults Will Bet on March Madness

 Arizona, Connecticut, Louisiana, Maryland, North Dakota, South Dakota, Washington, Wisconsin, and Wyoming are going live with their own sports wagering markets.

-Currently, 30 states and Washington D.C. offer live and legal sports betting with regulated markets.
+Currently, 30 states and Washington, D.C. offer legal, regulated sports betting.
 Eleven states have active or pre-filed legislation to legalize sports betting.

 Survey Conducted Nationwide

-Morning Consult conducted the online survey for AGA between Feb.
-26 and 27, using a sample of 2,210 adults across the country.
+Morning Consult conducted an online survey for AGA between Feb.
+26 and 27, using a sample of 2,210 adults nationwide.

 The data were weighted to approximate a target sample of adults based on age, race/ethnicity, gender, educational attainment, and region.
 The margin of error is +/-2% and greater among subgroups.
 Bettors include those who plan to place a bet online, with a casino sportsbook, a bookie, or casually with family or friends as part of a bracket contest.